but3k/random-password-generator/README.md

-Simple (and my first) Python application that generates random passwords with options to include letters, digits, and symbols.
+Simple (and my first) Python application that generates random passwords with options to include digits and symbols.

 Base features:
 - Set password length